find . -name "named.conf" -print

 OR

-We can add -print option to find, instead of executing “/bin/echo{}” like below.
+We can add -a print option, instead of executing “/bin/echo{}” like below.

 # find / -name "*.php" -print -exec chmod 755 {} \; | wc -l